FAQ

 Do you have a COVID-19 protocol?

 Yes.
-I limit the amount of people that can register for a class to allow for a comfortable space to move in.
-I ask that you take a rapid test the day of class anytime before you arrive.
+I limit the amount of people that can register for a class when possible to allow for a comfortable space to move in.
+I will always ask that you take a rapid test prior to arrival.
 If you are feeling ill, please stay home to rest.
+If you test positive for COVID-19, you may reallocate your class payment to a future date.
+If that is not an option, a full refund may be given.

 Do I need to bring my own yoga mat/props?